scottdorman/scottdorman.github.io/_posts/2007/2007-05-12-updated-teched-2007-session-calendars.md

 ---
 layout: post
-title: Updated Tech&middot;Ed 2007 Session Calendars
+title: Updated TechEd 2007 Session Calendars
 date: '2007-05-12 02:36:31 -05:00'
 ---

-The great folks at EventPoint (the company that coordinates Tech·Ed for Microsoft and is responsible for the Schedule Builder) have updated the RSS feed I was using to generate the Internet Calendars to include the rest of the sessions as well as some additional data that made my life much easier.
+The great folks at EventPoint (the company that coordinates TechEd for Microsoft and is responsible for the Schedule Builder) have updated the RSS feed I was using to generate the Internet Calendars to include the rest of the sessions as well as some additional data that made my life much easier.
 (Thanks, Andy!)

 I have updated the calendars, so if you downloaded these as a subscription it should have been automatically updated.
 If not, you can download them from the following links.
 I have also added a calendar specifically for the Instructor Led Labs.
 Hopefully, there won't be any other updates, but if there are I can update the calendars much more easily now.